lucasvolkmer/d2l-en-branch/chapter_deep-learning-computation/use-gpu.md

 X
 ```

-Assuming that you have at least two GPUs, the following code will create a random tensor on the second GPU.

 Supondo que você tenha pelo menos duas GPUs, o código a seguir criará um tensor aleatório na segunda GPU.

 ```{.python .input}